 Movies Directed by Mike Leigh (in alphabetical order)

-Another of Leigh's trademark slice-of-life British comedy-dramas, using generally unknown (to Americans) actors who work with their director for months in improv workshops in order to develop fully lived-in, realistic characters, Happy-Go-Lucky's heroine is a 30-year-old Londoner named Poppy (Sally Hawkins) who is thoroughly unflappable in her optimism no matter the situation Leigh gauges our tolerance for such an exuberantly… read more!
+Another of Leigh's trademark British slices of life, the result of working with his cast for months in improv workshops in order to develop fully lived-in, realistic characters.
+This time, Happy-Go-Lucky follows a 30-year-old Londoner named Poppy (Sally Hawkins) who is thoroughly unflappable in her optimism no matter what.
+Leigh gauges our tolerance for such an exuberantly cheerful person early on: shortly… read more!

 Just as writer/director Mike Leigh took a deliberately paced, extraordinarily detailed look at the lives of Gilbert and Sullivan in Topsy-Turvy back in 1999, so too does he here with the great 19th century English painter Joseph Mallord William Turner – "Billy" to his friends – played with aplomb by Leigh stalwart Timothy Spall.
 The key difference is that Topsy-Turvy's… read more!

-Leigh's intimate portrait of Victorian theatre superheroes Gilbert & Sullivan and the making of their musical masterpiece The Mikado.
+Intimate portrait of Victorian theatre demigods Gilbert & Sullivan and the making of their musical masterpiece The Mikado.
 Leigh deserves kudos for taking such unusual subject matter and mounting a lavish, $15 million film about it.
-It's also a terrific examination of the creative process as we follow the composer and librettist through their individual writer's blocks in 1884… read more!
+It's also a terrific examination of the creative process as we follow the composer and librettist through their individual writer's blocks in 1884 to… read more!

 I never got around to seeing this film when it first came out because of some slightly negative word-of-mouth amongst snooty critics, calling it a good effort but finding fault with Mike Leigh's portrait of a cheery middle-aged abortionist, deriding the character as a bit too "saintly".
 But then the Academy surprised everybody by bestowing Vera Drake with Oscar nominations… read more!